Carroll A. Deering: The wreck

-A portion of the ship's bow later drifted ashore on Ocracoke island.
+A portion of the ship's bow later drifted ashore on Ocracoke Island.
 Wooden timbers from the wreck also washed ashore on Hatteras Island, and were used by local residents to build houses.

-Message in a bottle
+Forged message in a bottle

-On April 11, 1921, a local fisherman named Christopher Columbus Gray claimed to have found a message in a bottle floating in the waters off the beach of Buxton, North Carolina; he swiftly turned it over to the authorities.
+On April 11, 1921, a local fisherman claimed to have found a message in a bottle floating in the waters off the beach of Buxton, North Carolina; he swiftly turned it over to the authorities.
 The text of the message was as follows:

 DEERING CAPTURED BY OIL BURNING BOAT SOMETHING LIKE CHASER.
 TAKING OFF EVERYTHING HANDCUFFING CREW.
 CREW HIDING ALL OVER SHIP NO CHANCE TO MAKE ESCAPE.
 FINDER PLEASE NOTIFY HEADQUARTERS DEERING.

 The handwriting in the letter was identified as that of the ship's engineer, Henry Bates, by the widow of Captain Wormell, and the bottle was proven to have been manufactured in Brazil.
-This, along with a sighting of a "mysterious" steamer that arrived at the Cape Lookout lightship in the wake of the Deering, suggested hostile action.
-The captain of the lightship had attempted to hail the steamer to get its crew to relay the message from the Deering but the steamer failed to respond and he could not make out the ship's name, as the crew had unfurled a canvas to cover the nameplate.
+This, along with a sighting of a "mysterious" steamer that arrived at the Cape Lookout lightship in the wake of Carroll A. Deering, suggested hostile action.
+The captain of the lightship had attempted to hail the steamer to get its crew to relay the message from the Carroll A. Deering but the steamer failed to respond and he could not make out the ship's name, as the crew had unfurled a canvas to cover the nameplate.

 The message also raised skepticism: if a crew member did manage to get hold of paper, pen, and bottle and write a letter, why would he request that the company be notified, as opposed to the police or Coast Guard?
-Handwriting experts concluded later that the message was forged, and, after further questioning by federal agents, Christopher Gray admitted to the forgery.
+Handwriting experts concluded later that the message was forged, and, after further questioning by federal agents, the fisherman admitted to the forgery.
 Gray apparently forged the note in hopes that the publicity he would garner from finding it would help him secure employment at the Cape Hatteras light station.